 A maximum of 5 guest players (from outside a team’s club) are allowed per team at MSYSA sanctioned tournaments.
 Additionally, an unlimited number of club passcard players are allowed per team provided that at least 50% of the players appearing on a tournament roster also appear on a team’s league roster. .
 “Club” means an organization providing soccer to youth players that is either a direct member of MSYSA or that registers players with MSYSA through an affiliated member.
 At no time shall an affiliated member who functions as a “scheduling league” also be considered a “club”.
 In the case where a club sets up one or more satellite clubs in the state, those satellite clubs may only be considered part of the main club for the purposes of the Jaguar Invitational if all the following criteria are met: 1.
 The main club and satellite club have the same Board of Directors 2.
 The main club and satellite club have the same Tax ID number 3.
 The main club and satellite club are in the same MSYSA District as determined by the MSYSA Board of Directors.

-Boys are NOT allowed to play on girls teams even if they have a valid passcard.
+Boys are NOT allowed to play on girls team in a Girls division even if they have a valid passcard.

 LENGTH OF GAME: